What is ketosis?

-Ketosis has many potential benefits, but there are also side effects.
+Ketosis has many potential benefits – related to rapid weight loss, health or performance – but there are also side effects.
 In type 1 diabetes and certain other rare situations excessive ketosis can even become dangerous.

 On this page you can learn all about how to harness the benefits of ketosis, while avoiding any problems.
 It all starts with understanding what ketosis is.

 Choose a section, or keep reading below for all of them.

 The “keto” in the word ketosis comes from “ketones”, the name of small fuel molecules in the body.1 This is an alternative fuel for the body, produced from fat we eat, and used when blood sugar (glucose) is in short supply.

 These ketones are produced when you eat very few carbs (the main source of blood sugar) and only moderate amounts of protein (excess protein is converted to blood sugar).

 Under these circumstances, fat is converted in the liver to ketones, that then enter the blood stream.
 They are then used as fuel by cells in the body, just like glucose.
 They can even be used by the brain.
 This is extra important, as the brain can not be directly fuelled by fat, and it’s a very hungry organ.2

 Maximizing fat burning